rusty duck

 Highly Sprung

 By whatever definition you choose to use, it is now officially Spring.
+Even though it may not feel like it.

 But there has been some progress in the garden.
-In the company of my feathered friends last weekend, I finished clearing up the terraces below the house.
+In the company of my feathered friends last weekend I finished clearing up the terraces below the house.
 We are on a significant slope and currently this is about the only ‘flat’ bit of garden there is.

 A couple of weeks ago it looked like this, so it is an improvement!